 As of June 30, 2007, there were approximately 1,900 employees who would be eligible to participate in the Offer.
-Based on an assumed IPO Price of \$24.00 per share (the midpoint of the range reflected in the IPO Registration Statement) and an assumed VWAP of \$19.54 (the average of the volume-weighted average price per share of EMC Stock for the two days ended July 20, 2007), a maximum of approximately 14.7 million shares of our Class A class common stock underlying options or restricted stock awards granted subject to the Offer would be issued, pursuant to the Offer, if all eligible employees tendered all of their EMC Options and EMC Restricted Stock.
-We estimate that the unamortized fair value of the exchanged awards will be approximately \$103.1 million, which will be recognized over the remaining vesting periods.
+Based on an assumed IPO Price of \$24.00 per share (the midpoint of the range reflected in the IPO Registration Statement) and an assumed VWAP of \$18.00 (which is representative of recent trading prices of EMC stock), a maximum of approximately 13.6 million shares of our Class A class common stock underlying options or restricted stock awards granted subject to the Offer would be issued, pursuant to the Offer, if all eligible employees tendered all of their EMC Options and EMC Restricted Stock.
+We estimate that the unamortized fair value of the exchanged awards will be approximately \$103.6 million, which will be recognized over the remaining vesting periods.